TRaubenheimer18/Digital-Portfolio/README.md

 ### Reflection:
 - Building and maintaining meaningful relationships that can support one’s career growth, is what professional networking is about.
 It's not just about meeting people but about creating mutually beneficial professional connections.

-- I discovered that the key elements of successful netwoking are authenticity, consistency, and communication.
+- I discovered that the key elements of successful networking are authenticity, consistency, and communication.
 Both in-person and online networking, including how to use professional platforms like LinkedIn to connect with industry professionals was covered in this module.

 - After reading about this topic, I developed my own professional online presence, by creating a LinkedIn profile, and learning how to introduce myself using a short and clear elevator pitch.
 I also learnt to engage with others’ content professionally and follow up after networking events.

 - I now understand the importance of networking as an ongoing process and I have learnt that effective networking can lead to mentorship, job opportunities, and professional development.
 It has taught me to stay professional and proactive in maintaining connections with others in my field.
 ___
-## Workplace Etiqutte
+## Workplace Etiquette
 ### Evidence:
 ![Tomolor](https://github.com/TRaubenheimer18/Digital-Portfolio/blob/main/workplace%20etiquette.png)